wafer-space/gf180mcu/gf180mcuD/libs.tech/klayout/tech/drc/README.md

 - `--antenna_only`                      Turn on Antenna checks only.

-- `--split_deep`                        Spliting some long run rules to be run in deep mode permanently.

 - `--no_offgrid`                        Turn off OFFGRID checking rules.

 - `--verbose`                           Detailed rule execution log for debugging.

-- `--macro_gen`                         Generating the full rule deck without run.

 - `--slow_via`                          Turn on SLOW_VIA option for MT30.8 rule.